rails/rails/guides/source/action_controller_overview.md

 ### Nested Parameters

-You can also use `permit` on nested parameters, like:
+You can use `permit` on more complex nested parameters.
+Here is an example followed by an explanation:

 ```ruby
 params.permit(:name,